Are you fascinated by the world of aviation but not sure where to take your career?

 Hot air ballooning is a recreational activity and a competitive sport.
 Pilots compete in distance, speed, and accuracy events, and also participate in hot-air balloon festivals, where they fly in formation and perform aerial maneuvers.

-To be a hot air balloonist, you need to be trained and certified by the civil aviation authority in your country.
+To be a hot air balloonist, you need to be licensed by the civil aviation authority in your country.
 In the USA, for example, this civil aviation authority is called the FAA (Federal Aviation Administration).
-The certification process includes passing a written exam, a flight test, and obtaining a medical certificate.
-You must also be familiar with weather patterns, navigation, and safety procedures.
+Before you apply for licensing, you must take 6 ground exams and have a minimum of 16 hours of flying experience.

 A skytyper is a pilot who flies in a specific pattern, releasing smoke from the back of the airplane to create a desired image/message in the sky.